-During the 2016/17 financial year our business grew by 9%; counter traffic increased and regulatory requirements continued to change and evolve, and once again our dynamic branch team have stepped up to the task.
-They have consistently exceeded targets and continually attract compliments for their high service standards.
-I sincerely thank our branch staff, Shiree Frost, Dianne Nelson, Cheryl Murry, Helen Willson and Kath Massey for their professionalism and dedication.
-Without a Board of Directors there would be no Community Bank® company or branch, they are essential to the business.
-The Directors of your Community Bank® company give their time and energy to provide stability, guidance and leadership to an enterprise that ultimately benefits the whole community and protects your investment.
-I sincerely thank the Board for their considerable contribution to the ongoing success of our Community Bank® company.
+I sincerely thank our branch staff, Dianne Nelson, Cheryl Murry, Helen Willson, Katrina West, Kath Massey and Jo Tolvanen for their professionalism and dedication.

+Without a Board of Directors there would be no Community Bank[®] branch, they are essential to the business.
+The Directors of your Community Bank[®] company volunteer their time and energy to provide stability, guidance and leadership to an enterprise that ultimately benefits the whole community.
+I sincerely thank the Board for their considerable contribution to the ongoing success of the Community Bank[®] branch.